bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 https://bkjaya.wordpress.com/2020/01/15/how-to-build-a-zoneminder-master-docker-image-with-mysql-8-msmtp/  )

-# Note:- If you want your docker container zm to detect ip camera automatically, you will have to use following command when creating the container .
+# Note:- If you want your docker container zm to detect ip camera automatically, you will have to use the following command when creating the container .

 <code>sudo docker create -t -p 80:80 --shm-size=4096m --name zm --network=host --privileged=true bkjaya1952/docker-zoneminder-master-php7.4-mysql8:latest</code>